castle-engine/castle-image-viewer/README.md

 - Supports many common image formats: PNG, JPEG, GIF, TGA, XPM, PSD, PCX, PNM, PBM, PGM, PPM, BMP.

-- Supports also some "exotic" file formats that are useful for game developers: DDS and KTX (advanced formats for textures) and RGBE (simple HDR format).
+- Supports also some "exotic" file formats that are useful for game developers: [KTX](https://castle-engine.io/ktx) and [DDS](https://castle-engine.io/dds) (advanced formats for textures) and RGBE (simple HDR format).

 - Browse all images in a directory by easy key shortcuts.